Latest update – 15 June 2020.

 The basis of good infection control is to assume that everyone is potentially infectious.
 Proper procedures including strict risk management are followed at all times.

-Therapist testing for COVID-19 as an applied risk management measure is under review by Seated Massage however is unlikely unless therapists are showing symptoms or government requirements change in this regard or clients request testing either privately or onsite at the client site.
+Therapist testing for COVID-19 as an applied risk management measure is not required unless the therapist is showing symptoms or government requirements change in this regard or clients request testing.

-Seated Massage therapists agree to be temperature checked upon arrival at each client site visit.
+Seated Massage therapists agree to be temperature checked upon arrival at each client site visit if required by the client.

 Hand hygiene is considered one of the primary control measures for reducing the spread of infection.